 Children learn to play and play to learn in our early childhood programs.
 Approximately 420 children make up our Nursery 3, Nursery 4, and Kindergarten population.
 Nurturing classroom environments are designed to provide opportunities for reading, telling stories, art, games, music, and exploration as students develop their cognitive and social abilities.
 Each classroom welcomes approximately 22 children led by a head and two assistant teachers.
 At the earliest stages, children learn to engage in class discussions, ask questions, and express their own ideas.
 They write and direct their own plays and investigate the natural world through projects and observation of classroom pets and plants.

 All Nursery, Kindergarten and Primary School children attend school at Earl Shapiro Hall on the Early Childhood Campus.
 Earl Shapiro Hall is specifically designed to meet the needs of students from Nursery through second grade.
 Everything from learning spaces to play areas and furniture have been designed with these grades in mind.

 Primary School (Grades 1-2)

 The Primary School is comprised of over 230 students and their families, and is designed to meet the needs of a diverse population of first and second grade students.
-Each grade level is organized into 5 homerooms.
-There are 26 homeroom and special area teachers creating specially designed classroom environments and learning engagements to inspire primary age learners.
+Each grade level is organized into 5-6 homerooms.
+More than 26 homeroom and special area teachers create specially designed classroom environments and learning engagements to inspire primary age learners.

 First and second grade instruction is designed around holistic concepts such as global perspectives and the environment.
 Students also begin to encounter multiple